 As you can see from the photos that the first ingredient is water and followed by sugar and other colorings, starch, and artificial flavorings.
 In my opinion, occasional consumption is okay because we all have to eat out (unless you have specific medical reasons or are allergic to the ingredients) but if I’m making the meals at home, which is most of the time, I recommend making the sauce by ourselves.

 You’ll be amazed how fresh and flavorful the sauce tastes and you know exactly what goes into it.
-The flavor is so vivid and umami-rich and it’ll become one of you top go-to Paleo stir-fry sauce!
+The flavor is so vivid and umami-rich and it’ll become one of your top go-to Paleo stir-fry sauces!

-Lightly saute the mushrooms with fresh ginger will remove the “raw” flavor and bring out more umami aroma.
-Simply blend everything in a high speed blender and you’ll have a perfectly healthy and delicious Mushroom Oyster Sauce!
+- Simply blend everything in a high-speed blender and you’ll have a perfectly healthy and delicious Mushroom Oyster Sauce!

 For example, if a regular recipe calls for 1 teaspoon or 2 teaspoons of (store-bought) oyster sauce, substitute it with 1 tablespoon of our homemade vegetarian oyster sauce.